 Hi!
 My name is Augusto Sperb Machado.
 I work as a Graduate Assistant in Political Theory and the History of Political Ideas at the University of Lausanne (UNIL), in Switzerland.

-As a PhD candidate, I pursue a double degree in Public Administration (at the Swiss Graduate School of Public Administration, IDHEAP, Lausanne) and in Law, Politics, and Philosophy (at the School of Advanced Studies in the Social Sciences, EHESS, Paris).
+As a PhD candidate, I pursue a double degree in Public Administration (at the Swiss Graduate School of Public Administration, IDHEAP, Lausanne) and in Law, Politics, and Philosophy (at the School for Advanced Studies in the Social Sciences, EHESS, Paris).
 Previously, as an Eiffel Excellence Scholar, I obtained a Master's research degree in Politics at the EHESS.
 I also hold a Bachelor of Laws and a Master's degree in Philosophy, both at the Federal University of Rio Grande do Sul (UFRGS) in Porto Alegre, Brazil, where I was born and raised.

 You can always reach me by e-mail at email@example.com.